drivet/website/content/posts/2020/website-identity.md

 The OAuth standard defines several "flows" or procedures for obtaining an access token, but only one of them is really important for our purposes: the authorization code flow.
-It is, roughly, a two step process.
+It is, very roughly, a two step process.

 First, the client (i.e. the blogging application, in our example) obtains an *authorization code* from the authorization server by providing a client